xgillard/ddo/py_ddo/README.md

 will simply not let you).

-At some other places, the interaction between rust and python mean that some vectore will have to be instanciated where they could have remained lazy iterators otherwise...
+At some other places, the interaction between rust and python mean that some vectors will have to be instantiated where they could have remained lazy iterators otherwise...
 But I suppose this is the kind of performance degradation one is willing to accept for the benefit of crafting something with python.